searxng/searxng/docs/dev/translation.rst

   <.github/workflows/integration.yml>` checks for updated translations.

-Sync from *weblate* to *origin*: ``make babel.translations.to.master`` Every Friday, the GitHub workflow :origin:`babel / translations: update master branch <.github/workflows/translations-update.yml>` creates a PR with the updated translation files:
+Sync from *weblate* to *origin*: ``make babel.translations.to.master`` Every Friday, the GitHub workflow :origin:`babel / create PR for additons from weblate <.github/workflows/translations-update.yml>` creates a PR with the updated translation files:

   - ``translation/messages.pot``,